os4os-repo/ParKli/IoT_Stack/README.md

 The stack contains a container with an InfluxDB database for storing the measured values.
 InfluxDB is a time series database optimised to manage measured values with a temporal reference.
 InfluxDB can be controlled via the command line or via a WebGUI.
 Reading and writing to/from InfluxDB can be done via a predefined function module (node) within Node-RED.

+## InfluxDB Backup

+It is possible to have the Influx database backed up automatically.
+To do this, the attached shell script must be executed nightly via root crontab.
+The script generates a dump of the entire database via the Influx DBMS and stores it in a host directory.
+The backup is zipped and encrypted from this host directory.
+In parallel a Log-File is written to /var/log.
+You have to adapt the settings in the shell script!

 ## Grafana

 In order to create graphics such as pie charts, gauges, xy charts,...
 Grafana is included in the stack.
 Grafana is a widely used visualisation tool that can be accessed by the user as a WebGUI and can integrate various databases (including InfluxDB).
 Grafana offers the possibility to create your own diagrams consisting of visualisation + data query via an editor.
 Knowledge of query languages such as SQL is not absolutely necessary.